IArchi/py-photobooth-simple/readme.md

 Application will not be usable during the copy process but will display a message.

 ## TODO
- - Test with DSLR and piCamera2
+ - Test with gphoto2 and piCamera2